Breeds Category IconBreeds

 GSDs with undercoats are now permitted to be shown, not mated.

-The SV amended the standard on December 23rd, 2010, actively reversing the 40-year-old rule allowing “long coats with undercoats” to be exhibited once more.
+The SV amended the standard on December 23rd, 2010, actively reversing the 40-year-old rule allowing “long coats with undercoats” to be exhibited again.
 However, they are still not allowed to mate with ordinary coated Shepherds.

 It is unclear why this rule was reversed, but it is thought to be done to save the breed from complete extinction.
-This has opened up the possibility of more long-haired Shepherd being bred in the future.
+This has increased the possibility of more long-haired Shepherds being bred in the future.

 Fluffy German Shepherd at Show